Aeros Target: Design and development

 The Target series was conceived as a single-place beginner's hang glider for flight training and recreational flying and as such it has gentle flying characteristics.
 The design received British Hang Gliding and Paragliding Association (BHPA) certification in 1995.
 Over time the line has been refined and in 2012 the Target 21 Tandem was the last of the line still in production.

 The 2003 model Target 162 was typical of the line.
-It is constructed from bolted together aluminum tubing with its single-surface wing covered in Dacron sailcloth.
+It is constructed from bolted together aluminium tubing with its single-surface wing covered in Dacron sailcloth.
 The wing is supported by cables suspended from a kingpost.
 The aircraft has weight-shift controls, actuated though an "A" frame control bar.
 Its 9.6 m span wing has an area of 16.2 m2, a nose angle of 120° and an aspect ratio of 5.7:1.
 The pilot hook-in weight range is 60 to 100 kg.
 The Target 162 sold for £1790 in 2003.

 The single-place versions of the Target were replaced in the company's line by the Aeros Fox.